vmware/cloud-director-extension-standard-library/documentation/extension-sdk/elements.md

 ### Vapp

-Vapp `type` represents a Cloud Director virtual appliance.
+Vapp `type` represents a VMware Cloud Director virtual appliance.
 The element `type` requires the `spec` property, it outlines the details required for the vApp realization.

 ```yaml
 elements: